Cable originated by providing video service direct to your television, but the industry has come a long way since then.

 - Broadband: Internet speeds have quadrupled in the last few years, allowing cable broadband to meet consumer needs for streaming, downloading and gaming.
 At the same time, the cost per megabit per second has dropped by 98% between 2000 and 2020.

 - Phone: Cable has offered digital home phone for years and is now expanding to offer mobile/wireless phone service.
-Altice USA (which offers Suddenlink services), Charter Spectrum and Comcast all offer or are preparing to launch mobile phone services that connect using their Wi-Fi services where available or by tapping into existing cellular networks.
+Altice USA (Suddenlink services in Texas), Charter Spectrum and Comcast offer wireless service.
+In three years since the first of those companies launched mobile service, the three combined now have almost 5 million subscribers.

 - TV Everywhere: Video has long been the foundation of cable.
 Today, not all video content is viewed in the home or on the TV set.
 TV Everywhere allows pay TV subscribers to watch television on any device and from anywhere.

 - Video: Innovations and improvements to channel guides, remote controls (some voice operated), On Demand offerings and DVR capacity, to name just a few ways the viewing experience has been enhanced.